LlewBach/aj-builder/README.md

 [Back to top](#mileston-1-project---anthony-jones-handyman)

 In building this project, I used GPT-4 extensively as a resource to look up things quickly, discover new tools and learn how to use them.
 I also used it to try to diagnose problems I came across.
-I also used GPT-4 to draw me images of 'Anthony' and the logo.
+I also used GPT-4 to draw me images of 'Anthony' and the logo, as well as to write the testimonial text for the carousel.
 My use of GPT-4 is documented in the Building section.

 StackOverflow provided me with a quick way of centering Bootstrap's carousel caption vertically.
 This is highlighted in the code and Building section.